-We might not always interpret threats accurately, but that doesn't take away from the sense of danger we experience.
-However, we can choose to make ourselves feel safe again without giving into our first impulse, which might harm a relationship.
+We might not always interpret threats accurately, but that doesn't take away from the sense of danger that we experience.
+However, we can choose to make ourselves feel safe again without giving into our first impulse of acting defensively, which might harm a relationship.
 This means replacing defensiveness with healthier coping skills.
 For example, practicing skills like self-compassion and problem solving lets us pause our instinctive reactions.
-This pause gives us space to hear the criticism, look why it makes us uncomfortable, and put our best foot forward on working toward a solution everyone can agree with.
+This pause gives us space to hear the criticism, look at why it makes us uncomfortable, and put our best foot forward on working toward a solution everyone can agree with.

 Coping Strategies Versus Defense Mechanisms

 While we may know when we are acting defensive, it can be a bit more challenging to recognize the defense mechanisms behind why we react that way.
-Though they sound similar, defensiveness is usually a behavior we are aware of, while defense mechanisms are habits we use without realizing.
-These are unconscious reactions our minds have learned to protect us from painful thoughts and emotions.
+Though they sound similar, defensiveness is usually a behavior that we are aware of, while defense mechanisms are habits that we use without realizing it.
+These are unconscious reactions our minds have learned to protect us from what we perceive as painful thoughts and emotions.

 Defensive behavior can come from multiple defense mechanisms we use in an attempt to avoid the threat to our self-esteem caused by criticism.
 A few examples include: